 Who Is Eligible

 One scholarship will be awarded each year to one high school senior who is enrolled at least ¾ time in a college, trade school or equivalent accredited educational program and has participated in the Sonoma Raceway Wednesday Night Drags program in the High School Class prior to the date the student’s application is submitted.
+The 2021 Award will also include those students who were seniors during the 2019-2020 school year, as we did not award scholarships during the COVID pandemic.
 The Award will be given by August 1 each year to a qualified high school Senior who has submitted the application by June 30.